dxc-technology/halstack-style-guide/guidelines/components/dialog/README.md

 * The dialog always should have a title to introduce the actions or information that will get displayed on the screen.
 * Can contain a descriptive text or a phrase related to the action that triggered the dialog.
 * Can have some combinations of actions, like buttons to accept/cancel the action.
 There can be one, two or more buttons.
-* If the dialog is not including a cancel action, provide a way to close it
+* If the dialog is not including a cancel action, provide a way to close it.
 * Modal dialog boxes should overlay only a portion of the underlying page to keep the user oriented within the workflow.
 * The modal dialog should emerge from the top of the screen and be centered horizontally on the parent page.
-* Modal dialog features should be used sparingly, as they disrupt workflow, but can be advantageous when used properly
+* Modal dialog features should be used sparingly, as they disrupt workflow, but can be advantageous when used properly.

 ## Anatomy